 - Balancing/managing institutional expectations of an online presence.

 - Balancing personal and professional presence online.

-- Management of reputation and digital footprint.
+- Management of reputation, digital footprint, and digital map.

 - Understanding venues for publication and sharing of ideas.